facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

     `nl2br`                | `#!py bool`         | `#!py True`  | Determines whether the newline to `#!html <br>` Python Markdown extension is enabled or not.
 Will be ignored if `markdown_extensions` is configured in YAML frontmatter.
     `allow_code_wrap`      | `#!py bool`         | `#!py False` | Do not convert all the spaces in code blocks to `&nbsp;` so that wrapping can occur.
 YAML frontmatter's `allow_code_wrap` will always be used instead of this if specified.

+    !!! warning "Deprecation"
+        In 2.1.0 `nl2br` and `alow_code_wrap` are deprecated.
+The legacy parameters here will be dropped by 2018 for ST3 and these settings will not carry over to ST4.

+        To disable `nl2br`, you can customize which extensions get loaded; see [Configure Markdown Extensions](#configure-markdown-extensions).

+        To enable code wrapping, see [Enable Code Wrapping](#enable-code-wrapping).

 ### Update Popup

 `mdpopups.update_popup`